Asymptotics of a class of Weil-Petersson geodesics and divergence of Weil-Petersson geodesics: Introduction

 A geodesic ray $r$ in a metric space is visible if for any other geodesic ray $r'$ there is an infinite geodesic (strongly) asymptotic to $r$ in the forward time and (strongly) asymptotic to $r'$ in the backward time.
 In a complete Riemannian manifold with negative sectional curvatures bounded away from $0$ every geodesic ray is visible.
 For the notion of visibility and some of its dynamical consequences see \cite{ebergoedflownegcurv}.
-In the regions with a definite negative total curvature as above we are able to pick up enough negative curvature on the ruled surface so that using a variation of the Gauss-Bonnet formula guarantee asymptotic convergence to the ray with prescribed itinerary (Theorem \ref{thm : asymsasym}).
-Also we overcome the difficulty due to the fact that the sectional curvatures of the WP metric are not bounded away from $0$ in the thin part of the Teichm\"{u}ller space and prove visibility of the class of geodesic rays with narrow end invariant and bounded annular coefficients (Theorem \ref{thm : narrowvis}).
+In the regions with a definite negative total curvature as above we are able to pick up enough negative curvature on the ruled surface so that using a variation of the Gauss-Bonnet formula asymptotic convergence to the ray with prescribed itinerary is guaranteed (Theorem \ref{thm : asymsasym}).
+Using a similar technique, we overcome the difficulty caused by the fact that the sectional curvatures of the WP metric are not bounded away from $0$ in the thin part of the Teichm\"{u}ller space, and we prove visibility of the class of geodesic rays with narrow end invariant and bounded annular coefficients in Theorem \ref{thm : narrowvis}.

-Finally, as an application of our ending lamination theorem we prove a symbolic condition in terms of subsurface coefficients for divergence of WP geodesic rays in the moduli space. \begin{thmdivsymb} {\sc (Divergence condition)} Given $A,R,R'>0$.
+Finally, as an application of our ending lamination theorem we prove a symbolic condition in terms of subsurface coefficients for divergence of WP geodesic rays in the moduli space: \begin{thmdivsymb} \textnormal{(Divergence condition)} Given $A,R,R'>0$.
 Let $(\nu^{-},\nu^{+})$ be an $A-$narrow pair on a Riemann surface $S$ with $R'-$bounded annular coefficients, and suppose that $d_{S}(\nu^{-},\nu^{+})\leq R$.
 Then a WP geodesic ray with end invariant $(\nu^{-},\nu^{+})$ is divergent in the moduli space $\mathcal{M}(S)$. \end{thmdivsymb}

 \textbf{Acknowledgement:} I am so grateful to Yair Minsky for many invaluable discussions in the course of this work.
-I would like to thank Scott Wolpert for several communications related to this work.
+I would also like to thank Scott Wolpert for several communications related to this work.